mattt/AnyLanguageModel/README.md

 - `Llama`: Enables llama.cpp support
   (requires `mattt/llama.swift`)

-By default, no traits are enabled, providing a lightweight package with only core functionality.
+By default, no traits are enabled.
 To enable specific traits, specify them in your package's dependencies:

 ```swift